Crohn's Disease (cont.)

-Total parenteral nutrition allows the intestines to rest and heal.
-But it is common for symptoms to return when TPN is stopped and you go back to a regular diet.
-TPN does not change the long-term outcome of Crohn's disease.
+Supplemental nutrition allows the intestines to rest and heal.
+But it's common for symptoms to return when TPN is stopped and you go back to a regular diet.
+TPN doesn't change the long-term outcome of Crohn's disease.

 Many people with inflammatory bowel disease consider nontraditional or complementary medicine in addition to prescription medicines.
 They may turn to these alternatives because there is no cure for Crohn's disease.
-People may also use complementary medicine to help in coping with:
+People may also use complementary medicine for help with:

 eMedicineHealth Medical Reference from Healthwise

 To learn more visit Healthwise.org

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.